Interested in a Yoga Certification? Read this First!

-To be called a Bikram yoga studio, the studio teacher must be trained in Bikram and follow the 26-pose series and sequence precisely.
+To be called an official Bikram yoga studio, the studio teacher must be trained in Bikram and follow the 26-pose series and sequence precisely.

-When thinking of Vinyasa yoga, think fluid movement, linking breathe to body movement, as well as a fast-paced tempo.
+When thinking of Vinyasa yoga, think fluid movement, linking breathe to body movement, as well as moving to a fast-paced tempo.

 No two classes are the same.
 Every instructor will teach the class a little differently.
 If you enjoy having a different class experience every time, then Vinyasa flow might be for you!

 Vinyasa flow is typically accompanied by music and known for testing personal limits.
 Be ready to sweat – this is a workout!